-- Aerial site photograph(s)/imagery or site map(s), and a soil survey map of the site, - Soil information including: soil type surface texture, ph, drainage class, permeability, available water capacity, depth to water table, restrictive features, and flooding and/or ponding frequency, - Location of designated sensitive areas and the associated nutrient application restrictions and setbacks, - For manure applications, location of nearby residences, or other locations where humans may be present on a regular basis, and any identified meteorological (e.g., prevailing winds at different times of the year), or topographical influences that may affect the transport of odors to those locations, - Results of approved risk assessment tools for nitrogen, phosphorus, and erosion losses, - Documentation establishing that the application site presents low risk for phosphorus transport to local water when phosphorus is applied in excess of crop requirement. - Current and/or planned plant production sequence or crop rotation, - Soil, water, compost, manure, organic by- product, and plant tissue sample analyses applicable to the plan, - When soil phosphorus levels are increasing, include a discussion of the risk associated with phosphorus accumulation and a proposed phosphorus draw-down strategy, - Realistic yield goals for the crops, - Complete nutrient budget for nitrogen, phosphorus, and potassium for the plant production sequence or crop rotation, - Listing and quantification of all nutrient sources and form, - All enhanced efficiency fertilizer products that are planned for use,
+- aerial site photograph(s)/imagery or site map(s), and a soil survey map of the site, - soil information including: soil type surface texture, pH, drainage class, permeability, available water capacity, depth to water table, restrictive features, and flooding and/or ponding frequency, - location of designated sensitive areas and the associated nutrient application restrictions and setbacks, - for manure applications, location of nearby residences, or other locations where humans may be present on a regular basis, and any identified meteorological (e.g., prevailing winds at different times of the year), or topographical influences that may affect the transport of odors to those locations, - results of approved risk assessment tools for nitrogen (WA Tech-Note 33), phosphorus (WA Tech-Note 22), and soil erosion losses (RUSLE2 for water and WEPS for wind), - documentation establishing that the application site presents low risk for phosphorus transport to local water when phosphorus is applied in excess of crop requirement. - current and/or planned plant production sequence or crop rotation, - soil, water, compost, manure, organic by- product, and plant tissue sample analyses applicable to the plan, - when soil phosphorus levels are increasing, include a discussion of the risk associated with phosphorus accumulation and a proposed phosphorus draw-down strategy, - realistic yield goals for the crops, - complete nutrient budget for nitrogen, phosphorus, and potassium for the plant production sequence or crop rotation, - · listing and quantification of all nutrient sources and form, - all enhanced efficiency fertilizer products that are planned for use, - in accordance with the nitrogen and phosphorus risk assessment tool(s), specify the recommended nutrient application source, timing, amount (except for precision/variable rate applications specify method used to determine rate), and placement of plant nutrients for each field or management unit, and

-- In accordance with the nitrogen and phosphorus risk assessment tool(s), specify the recommended nutrient application source, timing, amount (except for precision/variable rate applications specify method used to determine rate), and placement of plant nutrients for each field or management unit, and - Guidance for implementation, operation and maintenance, and recordkeeping.
+• guidance for implementation, operation and maintenance, and recordkeeping.